London neighbourhoods

 - Paternoster Square, including Temple Bar London - a renovated (and relocated) City of London gateway from the 1600s.
 This is the only one that survived, but there used to be 9 of them and it makes for a great walk.
 And don’t miss the Christchurch Greyfriars Church Garden - a garden in the ruins of an 18th-century bombed out church.

-- Exchange Square for a great view of Liverpool Street Station; Aldgate Square.
+- Exchange Square for a great view of Liverpool Street Station, Aldgate Square has a great fountain, Finsbury Circus Garden has pretty buildings around it.

 Food:

-- Spitalfields area is becoming a vegan destination: Bubala (vegan or vegetarian tasting menu, also in Soho), Club Mexicana (vegan, also in Soho), Tofu Vegan (several locations), etc.
+- Spitalfields area is becoming a vegan destination: Bubala (vegan or vegetarian tasting menu, I’ve been many times and it never disappoints, and they have other locations too), Tofu Vegan (several locations), etc.

-- Photobookcafe - a perfect place for a non-alcoholic drinks meeting in the evening.
+- Photobookcafe and Barbican Kitchen - two places perfect for a non-alcoholic drinks meeting in the evening.

 - This is the destination for cocktail bars in London: Lounge Bohemia, Nightjar, Happiness Forgets, Looking Glass Cocktail Club (the cool bar is behind the mirror), The Gobpsy (Tue-Fri only; beneath a barber shop), City of London Distillery & Bar (gin-centric cocktails).